 It is important for the accused to follow all conditions given to them by the police, attend all court dates, and if they are on a no-contact condition with the complainant, they must follow it — even if the complainant contacts you first.
 Usually, no-contact conditions include direct or indirect contact (through a 3rd party) and via phone, internet, social media, etc.

 How Can I Avoid or Remove No-Contact Conditions?

 In order to have no-contact conditions changed or removed, it is essential to seek out professional legal advice.
 A lawyer will likely be more successful in negotiating with the Crown on your behalf.
 They have the necessary experience to address the Court’s concerns more effectively and ensure that the conditions are appropriate to your personal circumstances.

 It is not up to the complainant whether or not charges go ahead, it is the Crown and police who make those decisions.
 Even if the complainant asks for the charges to be dropped, the Crown may not simply withdraw the charge.
 It is important to receive legal advice regarding your rights and responsibilities and to follow all conditions strictly.

 Possible Outcomes of Assault & Domestic Violence Cases

 It is possible for charges to be withdrawn or a Peace Bond imposed, particularly in more minor cases.
 It is worth noting, however, that Courts do take domestic violence very seriously, and a sentence of jail time is not an uncommon result on conviction.

-If you are facing domestic violence charges of any kind, call our criminal lawyers at 780-421-7001.
+If you’re facing assault or domestic violence charges of any kind, it is important to speak to a lawyer prior to the police questioning you.
+Contact our criminal lawyers at 780-421-7001.
 We will fight for you, and we get results.